pandallel/quilt/memory-bank/activeContext.md

 ### Open Questions

+1. **Document Processing Strategies**:

+   - What algorithms should be used for text splitting?
+   - How should we handle different document formats?
+   - What metadata should be preserved during cutting?
+   - How to implement error recovery during processing?

-1. **Actor Recovery and Supervision**:
+2. **Actor Recovery and Supervision**:

    - How should actors handle failures and restart?
    - What's the proper supervisor hierarchy for our actors?
    - Should we implement circuit breakers for external dependencies?

-2. **Event Ordering and Consistency**:
+3. **Event Ordering and Consistency**:

    - How do we ensure event ordering when needed?
    - Should we implement event versioning or sequence numbers?
    - How do we handle event replay for recovery scenarios?

-3. **Backpressure Strategy**:

-   - What are the optimal channel capacities for different event types?
-   - How should actors handle backpressure when processing is slow?
-   - Should we implement different priorities for different event types?

 4. **State Recovery**:
    - How do we handle Registry state recovery after crashes?